sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 data SharingFun a where
   TaggedSharingExp :: Elt b => Int {-unique -} -> SharingExp b -> SharingFun (a -> b)

+-- Stable name for an array computation associated with its sharing-annotated version.
+--
+data StableSharingExp where
+  StableSharingExp :: Elt a => StableName (Exp a) -> SharingExp a -> StableSharingExp
 ~~~

 Don't worry too much about the definition `SharingFun` for now; it will come in useful when we try to recover sharing in HOAS terms (i.e. "under the lambdas").